Sam-limyr/author-style-comparison/README.md

 A more detailed analysis can be found in the file `Project Report.pdf`, which contains a report on the data and findings of this project.

+A future extension of this project would involve expanding the training and testing datasets used, as well as connecting the models to a recommendation system.

 ## Project Contents